marufke1/Git-DEVOPS-Concept/README.md

 **TYPES OF VERSION CONTROL SYSTEMS:** There are two main types of version control systems: centralized version control systems and distributed version control systems.

-**Centralized Version Control System (CVCS):** In a centralized version control system, developers commit and update code to a central repository, such as a remote server, folder, or storage location.
+**CENTRALIZED VERSION CONTROL SYSTEM (CVCS):** In a centralized version control system, developers commit and update code to a central repository, such as a remote server, folder, or storage location.
 This approach offers certain advantages and disadvantages:

 **Advantages**: